victor-t-2702/quartz/content/index.md

 Howdy, welcome to my site!
 My name is Victor and I am an [Engineering Science](https://www.sfu.ca/engineering/prospective-students/undergraduate-students/programs.html) student at Simon Fraser University in Burnaby, BC.

-I love working with hardware and software and thoroughly enjoy tinkering with new and engaging things (like this website!)
+I love working with software as well as hardware, and thoroughly enjoy tinkering with new and engaging things (like this website!)

 Outside of school and personal projects, I am passionate about weightlifting, skiing, and spending time with the people I care about.
 I am always chasing new experiences, so check back here often!